 Unfortunately, for true, full-blown addiction, rehab is almost always necessary.
 Without this option, it can be extremely difficult to quit as well as much more likely that you will relapse back to substance abuse.
-If you need help finding a rehab program that will benefit you and your needs, call 800-654-0987 today.

 Why Do Most People Need Rehab?

 Most people who become addicted to a drug need rehab in order to stop.
 This is because, over time, their use of the drug changes the way they think and the way their brain works so that it becomes harder and harder to stop.
 The longer someone abuses drugs and the more often this abuse occurs, the more intense these changes become.

 According to the National Institute on Drug Abuse, “The path to drug addiction begins with the voluntary act of taking drugs.
 But over time, a person’s ability to choose not to do so becomes compromised.”
 The brain begins to crave the drug over everything else so that the individual will then abuse the drug compulsively.
 Without the help of professional treatment and healthcare providers who understand the issue of addiction, it can be almost impossible for many addicts to stop.

 You may be wondering what rehab is really like or how it can actually help you.
 For one thing, it is much safer than attempting to recover on your own.
 Rehab is extremely effective for the treatment of addiction, and according to the NIDA, it helps to minimize the likelihood of relapse, reduce criminal activity, and “improve… occupational, social, and psychological functioning.”

 - Minimize the severity of withdrawal symptoms and cravings through the use of medications like buprenorphine and methadone (for opioid addicts), acamprosate and disulfiram (for alcoholics), and others

 - Help patients understand why they began abusing drugs in the first place, which can reduce one’s chances of relapse